LaurelineP/ztm_python-and-script-automations/README.md

 ```

-## 🔹 Comments
+## 📌 Comments
-Explaning some codes - those text are ignored for the code
+Explaining some codes - those text are ignored for the code
 execution but is useful for anyone reading it.
 - inline comments
 To create a comment: we need to add "#" at the beginning of the line